 Integrity: establishing that a file remains complete and unaltered over time.
 One method of doing so is using checksums.
 Part of authenticity.

-Metadata: commonly defined as “data about data.”
+Metadata: metadata is commonly defined as “data about data.”
 Metadata is information describing the significant aspects of a resource that adds contextual information to that resource to aid in its discovery and management.
 In the context of digital preservation, descriptive metadata enables access to resources stored in preservation systems.
 For example, DublinCore or JATS metadata may be used for descriptive purposes to record information about a resource in order to provide context and information about its provenance.
 In the case of a journal article, this would be information like article authors, title, and persistent identifiers.
-Technical metadata such as fixity information via checksums and file format identifications assists in the preservation of a resource over time.
+Technical metadata such as fixity information via checksums and file format identifications assist in the preservation of a resource over time.
 And administrative metadata such as rights information enables determinations around access and other preservation events that may be undertaken by the preserving institution.

 METS: stands for Metadata Encoding and Transmission Standard.
 This XML standard is maintained by the Library of Congress as a container for metadata about digital objects.
 It is commonly used for digital preservation purposes to structure and encode preservation-supporting descriptive, administrative, and technical metadata in combination with PREMIS metadata.